-- LAN Board 7271 can be accessed in the network via the hopf Base System keyboard. - The Board is configured over Ethernet by means of a web browser over: - o HTTP/HTTPS WebGUI (Graphical User Interface) - Or text-based menus over Telnet and SSH - Various protocols (e.g. IPv4, http, https, Telnet etc.) are available for the Ethernet connection.
+- The accessibility of the LAN Board 7271RC in the network can be established via the hopf Base System menu or remote software. - The Board is configured over Ethernet by means of a web browser over: - o HTTP/HTTPS WebGUI (Graphical User Interface) - Or text-based menus over Telnet and SSH - Various protocols (e.g. IPv4, http, https, Telnet etc.) are available for the Ethernet connection.

-2 Board 7271 Basic Functions
+2 Board 7271RC Basic Functions